revanthmopidevi/API/README.md

 # SampleAPI

-Test third-party integration with this API. /n
+Test third-party integration with this API.
+## Routes
 /
   increment hit count by 1.
   Response: code 200 & number of hits.